 - Determine the level of commitment from board and staff

-- Determine if there is another organization already doing similar work
+- Find out if there is another organization already doing similar work

 - Explore potential partnerships

-- Determine the risks of doing the work versus not doing the work
+- Compare the risks of doing the work versus not doing the work

 - Consider how doing the work will affect the community foundation’s image